Last Updated on November 24, 2022 by Zwivel

 However, the Botox used in this case was not licensed for human use, and was only intended for laboratory research.
 This practice is highly illegal, of course, and is not common by any means.
 Incidentally, the unlicensed physician involved in this case was given prison time following the incident.

 The overriding message here is to never buy Botox from eBay, or have an unlicensed person inject you.
 Always seek out a certified practitioner with adequate training and a proven track record performing this type of procedure.

 Botox fatalities: Is an overdose possible?

 In 2009, the U.S. Food and Drug Administration (FDA) issued a warning that the effects of the botulinum toxin may spread from the area of injection to other areas of the body, potentially causing life-threatening swallowing and breathing difficulties.

 These symptoms have mostly been reported in children with cerebral palsy being treated with botulinum toxin for muscle spasticity, a use of the drugs that has not been approved by FDA.

 The estimated lethal dose in humans is approximately 2,500-3,000 units, which obviously would never be administered in clinical practice.
-Typical doses for clinical application vary from 4 to 25 units for cosmetic purposes, and up to 300 units for therapeutic purposes — muscle spasticity, nerve overactivity, chronic migraine headaches and so forth.
+Typical doses for clinical application vary from 4 to 25 units for cosmetic purposes, and up to 300 units for therapeutic purposes — muscle spasticity, nerve overactivity, chronic migraine headaches, TMJ Pain, and so forth.

 Even at a higher dose of over 360 cumulative units within a 3 month period, research has shown that patients undergoing therapeutic treatment for nerve over activity and lower limb spasticity experienced no life-threatening complications.
 The most adverse complications shown were general muscle weakness and leg pain that subsequently dissipated on its own.

 Though an edema doesn’t look pretty, it’s not a serious complication.
 Onset usually occurs within five days and resolves itself within two to four weeks.
 The causes of edema are allergic reaction, infection, trauma, poor venous return, and poor lymphatic return to the eye after Botox.

 Below is a patient before Botox (A), one week after treatment with significant eye swelling (B), and two weeks later (C), by which time the swelling had almost entirely resolved itself, without any intervention.